• Share this on:

 • Maintain strict compliance with quality, delivering it as agreed with you buyer.
 Being careless with your standards will lead buyers to raise issues with quality.
 To avoid miscommunication, send images of your product before shipment.

-• Negotiate with your buyer to include different sizes and a mixed pallet per shipment.
-But make sure the sizes are the same per pallet.
+• Make sure the sizes are uniform and that the product size per pallet is the same.
+Negotiate with your buyer to include different sizes and 1 mixed pallet per shipment.

 • See the OECD International Standardisation of Fruit and Vegetables – Avocados, which has images of the types of avocados and damages allowed.